-As a featured sponsor of C12’s CURRENT ’19 conference in May, NCF is inspired by their mission to equip current and future marketplace leaders.
-Read on for some wise advice from one of the conference speakers, Danita Bye, on how Christian leaders can embrace millennial women and prepare them for future roles.
+As a featured sponsor of C12’s CURRENT ’19 conference last May, NCF is inspired by their mission to equip current and future marketplace leaders.
+Read on for some wise advice from one of the conference speakers, Danita Bye, about how Christian leaders can embrace millennial women and prepare them for future roles.

 By Danita Bye, for C12

 In Ephesians 5:16 we read that we must “make the best use of our time.”
 Some think this means managing their time well.
 So, out of obedience, they busy themselves, managing their calendars.
 But the ancient Greeks had two words for time: chronos and kairos, and the one Paul uses in this verse isn’t clock time.